Profile

 Conventional petroleum systems

-We predict bulk petroleum composition (e.g. paraffinic or mixed base, high or low wax, high or low sulphur) and physical state (number of phases, Psat, API gravity) using forward models based on kerogen and/or inverse models based on seeps/stains/asphaltenes.
-These purpose‐built compositional kinetic models are ready for direct import into Petromod®.
-Full geochemical screening is offered in order to select key areas and key samples for regional or prospect scale evaluations.
+We predict bulk petroleum composition (e.g. paraffinic or mixed base, high or low wax, high or low sulphur) and physical state (number of phases, Psat, API gravity) using the PhaseKinetics approach, which generates 2-, 4- and 14-component compositional kinetic models, utilising low maturity source rocks, as well as asphaltenes in seeps, stains and produced oil.
+These purpose‐built models are ready for direct import into Petromod®.